fuad1502/self-study-cs/README.md

 Here is an overview of what I have and will learn throughout my self study jouney up till now (March 2024).
-Started studies with progress above 75% are marked with 🟢, started studies with progress above 25% and below 75% are marked with 🟡, while studies not yet started are marked with ⚫.
+Started studies with progress above 75% are marked with 🟢, started studies with progress above 25% and below 75% are marked with 🟡, while studies with progress below 25% or not yet started are marked with ⚫.

 **Note that some topics might get more sub topics with more knowledge acquired.**